Search This Blog

 It took almost no persuasion.
 We handed over our bags and walked off carrying only small plastic bags with snacks and daily essentials.
 Other hikers, used to seeing us groaning under giant packs, stared in disbelief as we sauntered past.

-We had such a good time that I left my wallet in the pub.
+We had such a good time that I left my wallet in the pub — a classic sign of an excellent evening.

 Lost Wallet, Found Bluebells

-The next morning, heart pounding, I dashed back to the pub—and there was my wallet, still waiting.
+The next morning, heart pounding, I dashed back to the pub — and there was my wallet, still waiting.
 What a relief.
-By then, everyone knew the South African had lost her purse, which was a bit mortifying.
+By then, everyone knew the South African had lost her purse, which was a bit mortifying, but at least it was intact.

 With the wallet safely recovered, we followed the route along the River Falloch past dramatic gorges, waterfalls, and rapids.
 Eventually, we joined an 18th‑century military road, now little more than a narrow track.

-The beauty of the day was only slightly marred by the arrival of the dreaded midges—tiny, more vicious than mosquitoes, and seemingly everywhere.
+The beauty of the day was only slightly marred by the arrival of the dreaded midges — tiny, more vicious than mosquitoes, and seemingly everywhere.
 Esther, walking in short sleeves, was soon covered in bites.
 They got into our hair, ears, and even up our noses.
+I began to understand why Scottish folklore is full of battles and suffering.

 Across Rannoch Moor to the Shadow of Glen Coe